adamsoliev/bearblog/intro-sql/blogpost.md

 <!-- /////////////////// -->
 ### GROUP BY

-`GROUP BY` groups rows that have the same values in one or more specified columns into summary rows.
-It is almost always used alongside of aggregate functions, such as `COUNT()`, `SUM()`, `AVG()`, which operate on the values within each group, returning a single summary value for that group.
-Additionally, it can be used to eliminate redundancy, which can also be achieved using the `DISTINCT` clause.
+`GROUP BY` takes rows with identical values in one or more columns and collapses them into a single summary row.
+It is almost always used alongside aggregate functions, such as `COUNT()`, `SUM()`, `AVG()`.
+These functions perform a calculation on each group, returning a single value.

-`HAVING` filters the result group set to only those groups that meet the condition.
-Recall that `WHERE` is a filter for each row while `HAVING` is a filter for each group.
+`HAVING` checks the summary row of every group against the condition: if it evaluates to true, the summary row is kept; if false or null, it's discarded.
+In other words, `HAVING` is a group-level filter (recall that `WHERE` is a row-level one).

-`GROUPING SETS` is syntactic sugar for running multiple `GROUP BY`s in parallel in one go.
+`GROUPING SETS` is syntactic sugar for running multiple `GROUP BY`s in parallel.
 ```sql
 ...
 group by